seankross/bookdown-start/docs/01-Aquatics.md

 **Definition**

 chlorophyll-a (chla) is the concentration of chlorophyll-a in the water column, as measured using florescence.
 NEON’s 30-minute time resolution from deployed water quality sondes among the freshwater sites reports this concentration as mg L<sup>-1</sup>.
-We have adapted the available NEON chla data to output the mean daily chla concentration in mg L<sup>-1</sup> from a water quality sonde deployed ~-0.3 - 1m below the water surface at a lake site (BARC and CRAM) and a water quality sonde deployed in a stream site (COMO, MCDI, POSE).
+We have adapted the available NEON chla data to output the mean daily chla concentration in mg L<sup>-1</sup> from a water quality sonde deployed in the top 1 m of the water column at a lake sites and water quality sondes deployed in the non-wadeable river sites (BLWA, FLNT, TOMB).
+No ongoing measurements of chla are available in the wadeable streams and therefore cannot be forecasted in this challenge.

 **Motivation**